microsoft/AzureTRE/docs/tre-admins/setup-instructions/cicd-pre-deployment-steps.md

   !!! caution
       Save the JSON output locally - as you will need it later for setting secrets in the build

-1. Create a repository secret named `AZURE_CREDENTIALS` and use the JSON output from the previous step as its value.
+1. Create a secret in your github environment named `AZURE_CREDENTIALS` and use the JSON output from the previous step as its value.
 Note it should look similar to this:
 ```json
 {
   "clientId": "",